Bond 2025

 Address essential capacity needs

-- Purchase and renovate a home near work and public transportation for CTP, which supports students ages 18-21 with developmental delays in the mild to moderate cognitive range
+- Purchase and renovate a home near work and public transportation for CTP, which supports students ages 18-21 with developmental delays in the mild to moderate cognitive range.

 Uplands (current swing site during construction)

-Our Central Office, built in 1961, and Facility Operations Warehouse, built in 1971, are among the oldest district facilities and are rated in the poorest condition.
+Our Central Office, built in 1961, and the Facility Operations Warehouse, built in 1971, are among the oldest district facilities and are rated in the poorest condition.
 These buildings cannot house all administrative and support functions, requiring our district to rent additional spaces using general operational budget.
 This bond would:

 Repurpose available facility to consolidate district-wide services